sidecuter/mbb_skr/README.md

-# Maibenben special key reader
+# Maibenben special keys reader
 This repository contains a Linux kernel module designed to read events associated with pressing special keys on keyboards for maibenben laptops

 ### Compatibility